Mm24/mm24/README.md

 ## About Me  👩‍🎓
 - 👩 My name is Maria Monzon, a curious mind from  and I'm a CV application developer and AI researcher.
-- 👨‍💻 I'm currently working full-time as Data Scientist & Computer Vision Engineer for DataScience for Biosicience at [BASF Digital Hub](https://www.linkedin.com/showcase/basf-digital-solutions/)
+- 👨‍💻 I'm currently working full-time as Data Scientist & Computer Vision Engineer fGitor DataScience for Biosicience at [BASF Digital Hub](https://www.linkedin.com/showcase/basf-digital-solutions/)
 - 🎓 MSc with Honors on Biomedical Engineerig at Friedrich Alexander University with strond focus on image and data processing.
 - 🧠 Expertise in Image Procesing and Machine Learning and Statistics:
     - ✔️ *Medical Imaging and Bio-Signal Processing*